vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ### 3- The app does not work.

-Possible causes are that the Ollama Desktop app is not running.<br> Or another instance of the app is already running on your computer and using the same port.
-The app does not stop when you close the browser tab.
+Possible causes are that the Ollama Desktop app is not running.<br> Or another instance of the app is already running on your computer and using the same port - the app does not stop when you close the browser tab.

 Solutions:<br>
 Start Ollama.
 The retstart the app.<br>